picodaq/picodaq.github.io/source/firstrun.rst

 The horizontal axis is measured in samples, so this trace represents 100 ms. The vertical axis is in Volts.
 The blue trace represents the first recording, the orange one a recording during which I touched the connector to induce additional pickup.
+(I ran the ``with .. plot`` part of the code twice.)

 Next steps
 ----------

 That is it!
 If you got this far, your device is up and running and you are off to the races.
+To guide you on your next steps:

-We have collected a set of `cookbook recipes <cookbook>`_ to demonstrate the use of picoDAQ in different data acquisition scenarios.
-To delve into the details of the functionality of the ``AnalogIn`` class and its friends, read the `API reference <apiref>`_.
+* A set of `Cookbook Recipes <cookbook>`_ demonstrates the use of picoDAQ in different data acquisition scenarios.

+* A complete `API Reference <apiref>`_ delves into the full the functionality of the ``AnalogIn`` class and its friends.

+* The `Hardware Specifications <hwspecs>`_ of the picoDAQ boards detail the limits of what you can achieve with these devices.

+.. _troubleshooting:

 Troubleshooting
 ---------------